CodeYourFuture/module-tests/other/module1-new/formative-qs-playing-computer/readme.md

 Don't give the students an interpreter when doing these.

-## Note:

-Don't present these files to students in their current form!
+**Don't** present these files to students in their current form!
 The "What's being assessed" sections are intended only for mentors to see, for example.

 ## TODO: